nlara6156/CPE487/README.md

                     size_change <= "00000000"; -- reset score
                     nx_state <= ENTER_GAME; -- continue to next state
 ```
+- State 1: SERVE - initializes or restarts the game.
+- Condition tests for the BTNC button being pressed.
+- Sets game_on(0) = '0' for restarting purposes.
+- Initializes the 13 random balls to their starting positions.
+- Resets the score to 0.
+- Sets the next state to ENTER_GAME.

 ```
                     IF game_on(0) = '0' THEN -- if game is restarted
                        game_on(0) <= '1'; -- put main ball on screen
                        mainbsize <= 8; -- reset ball to original size
                     END IF;
 ```
+- Tests for the game restarting and sets game_on(0) ='1' which puts the main ball on the screen.
+- Resets the main ball size to its original size.
 ```
                     IF sw(0) = '1' THEN -- if switch 0 is on
                        flag <= '1'; -- set flag to determine whether timer runs